-Hire Fractl.
+You could also hire Fractl.
 That may seem boastful, but seriously, link building campaigns are what we specialize in.
 All jokes aside, there are some best practices you should follow if you want to successfully run your own campaigns.
-It starts with creating a plan.
+It starts by creating a plan.

 How does this campaign fit in with my portfolio?

 At Fractl, we strongly recommend a clustered approach to link building campaigns.
 That means we recommend producing and promoting several campaigns to maximize diverse links and publisher pickups.
 If all of your campaigns are executed the same way on essentially the same topic, you are limiting the potential of your campaigns.
 With campaigns that explore a variety of angles related to your business, you are more likely to earn links from a broader range of publishers.

 By producing multiple campaigns you also minimize your risk.
 It may seem counterintuitive, but by spending more up front to produce multiple campaigns you actually protect yourself from failure.
 While a campaign is never produced with failure in mind, it would be naive to think it doesn’t happen.
 When implementing a clustered approach, if one of your campaigns is a dud, the blow is lessened because your other campaigns can pick up the slack.
 If you only produce one campaign and it doesn’t work out, you’re left with nothing to show for your efforts.